ylcjwq/vite-plugin-rm-console/README.md

 ## What's the use of it?

-Identifies the current git user and removes console.log other users.
+In the development environment, identify the current git user and remove the console.log of other users.

 ## How to use?